mevers/compoundscreen_RPS19-KD/README.md

 <img src="01_plots/animation.gif" width="800">

-In both plots, the compound Flavopiridol in highlighted in red, the compound Dinaciclib in blue (the library contains two Dinaciclib compounds, presumably from two different companies).
+In both plots, the compound Flavopiridol in highlighted in blue, the compound Dinaciclib in red (the library contains two Dinaciclib compounds, presumably from two different companies).
 Also highlighted in yellow are all compounds that are listed to act on CDK.

-The following table shows the top 20 compounds at a dose of 1.04µm (ranked by decreasing Mahalanobis distances) leading to an increase in p53 expression and decrease in cell count.
+The following [table shows the top 20 compounds at a dose of 1.04µm](./02_tables/p53_up.cellcount_down_1.04um.csv) (ranked by decreasing Mahalanobis distances) leading to an increase in p53 expression and decrease in cell count.

 | Rank | name       | Drug.Name                       | Main.Target                                               | average.cell.count | average.p53.intensity | Mahalanobis_dist |
 |------|------------|---------------------------------|-----------------------------------------------------------|--------------------|-----------------------|------------------|